CarlSmoky/dice_game/docs/README.md

 # Dice game
-Dice game is an app to judge which is higher number between 2 dice.
+Dice game is an app to judge which is higher number between 2 dice, using vanilla JavaScript and manupulate DOM.

 ## Product